KumpatiKeerthigopal/FRT-project-01/README.md

 # ✨ Tattooist  ✨

-This is a web based application developed for health related telugu based website in india
+This is a web based application developed for health related Tattoo based website in india

-### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based Tattooist application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 *Project Link* - https://ambitious-grass-025442400.2.azurestaticapps.net